rhit-luttredn/SAD-NNs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-If you're a Rose student you should check out the [wiki](https://github.com/rhit-luttredn/SAD-NNs/wiki)!
+If you're a Rose student you should check out the [wiki](https://github.com/rhit-luttredn/SAD-NNs/wiki).
+It has a bunch of getting started guides for getting set up with the remote servers.
 ### Prerequisites
 * python
 * poetry